cran-task-views/WebTechnologies/WebTechnologies.md

 ### Tools for Working with the Web from R

-This task view recommends packages and strategies for efficiently interacting with the internet.
+This task view recommends packages and strategies for efficiently interacting with resources over the internet.
-Base R includes a few helpful functions, and thankfully many CRAN packages improve how R connects to servers and services.
+Base R includes a few helpful functions, and many CRAN packages improve how R connects to servers and services.

 This task view focuses on: